berayboztepe/Categorical_Classification/README.md

 **Accuracy has decreased a little, but the loss has improved as about %5.
 This is what I could get the most improvement.**

-# Results for ResNet50 Model
+# Results for the ResNet50 Model

-I have changed the model function in the code and number of top layers to be unfrozen.
+I have changed the model function in the code and the number of top layers to be unfrozen.

 ![new model func](https://user-images.githubusercontent.com/44292203/118892619-7856ea80-b901-11eb-935b-e86aa9c7695f.PNG)